 Telegram – Telegram is more of an instant messaging app than it is social media, but I really like it.
 I downloaded it when President Trump was removed from Twitter and many accounts I used to source information that were also being deleted moved to Telegram.
 I use it to quickly source news and keep in touch with a few family members and friends.
 I follow a limited number of accounts so it isn’t overwhelming, but actually enjoyable and fun.
 I don’t participate in any group conversations on the app.
 I’ve watched people start to use it for ministry and have wondered if the Lord would have me use it in some way.
 I have no ideas about that right now, but I can see how it can be incredibly powerful.
 It is a free speech platform as well.
 Hopefully it stays that way.

-Locals – I have a love-hate relationship with Locals.
+Locals – (Now closed) I have a love-hate relationship with Locals.
 It has nothing to do with the company.
 I think there is room for improvement with the app and platform itself, but I would expect that with any new platform.
 No, my love-hate is that it is so easy to use but it is so horrible for keeping information organized.
 This is one of the things I disliked about Facebook groups and pages.
 It’s so incredibly awful for information.
 Facebook is about keeping people tethered to an app, constantly adding more information for interaction.
 Locals is different in that there is no algorithm, but it still has that same scrolling and accessing format which I really do not enjoy.
 After five months of using Locals, I’m at the point where I need to either make a commitment to keep using it or leave.
 It does provide me with a very small (but helpful) monthly income from the membership.
 However, given the amount of time I put into the group I’m literally making probably $2/hour.
 I have been seriously considering for the past week or so the idea of moving it back to my own forums.

 So that’s where I am with the different types of conservative and free speech social media I’ve been experimenting with.
 I plan on keeping Gab and Telegram since they serve a very useful purpose.
 I don’t really use them in a social way, but more for information.
 I don’t find them stressful because there is no censorship.
 I also am not interested in chatting with people on them so they aren’t a time suck for me.
 I’m not sent friend requests on Gab and I’m so thankful for that.
 I found that aspect of navigating Facebook really stressful.
 I do not miss that at all.
 I’m thankful that isn’t a part of the Gab culture.